-One of the first things you see when you get out of bed that morning is the folio – or, better known as, the piece of paper that tells you how long you’ll be paying off your vacation.
+One of the first things you see when you get out of bed that morning is the folio — the piece of paper that tells you how long you’ll be paying off your vacation.
 That folio usually means that everything was settled to your debit or credit card and you can disembark the ship with your luggage and memories.

-Obviously enough, if you damage your cabin you could be getting charged for it.
-This doesn’t just come from punching a hole through the wall (who does that?) but also smoking.
-If you get hit with a smoking fee, expect to pay around $250 – the cruise lines have to bring in machines to fumigate the room.
+Obviously enough, if you damage your cabin, you very well may be charged for it.
+This could apply to anything from damaging furniture to something like smoking.
+If you get hit with a smoking fee, expect to pay around $250 — the cruise lines take it seriously and have to bring in machines to fumigate the room.